WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 * MNumericArray
 * MTensor

 These are just raw *LibraryLink* containers.
-If someone wants to use them directly, they probably don't need LLU at all, but it's possible to use them within LLU as well.
+LLU is likely unecessary when working with raw *LibraryLink* containers However, they are still supported.

 Level 1A
 ----------------------------------